-Migrastil contains four all natural ingredients that clinical studies have shown to reduce the frequency and/or severity of migraines.
+Migrastil contains four all natural ingredients that have been used in clinical studies.
 Those ingredients are magnesium, taurine, feverfew, and thiamine (vitamin B1).

-Migraine sufferers often have lower magnesium levels than people who don’t and several scientific studies have shown it to be an effective preventative.
-Whole books have been written about stopping migraines with this wonderful mineral.
+Migraine sufferers often have lower magnesium levels than people who don’t.
 In some emergency rooms, acute migraines are even treated with intravenous magnesium.
-For many people just adding magnesium to their diet is enough to seriously reduce their migraines.
+For many people just adding magnesium to their diet is enough to help

 Magnesium’s main possible side effect is diarrhea.
 This side effect, if it occurs, will likely go away as your body adjusts to getting increased magnesium.
 Taking it with food can also help to avoid upset stomach.